KTH-Ivan-Liljeqvist/Binary-Tree-in-Java/README.md

 # Binary-Tree
-One of my school assignments.
+In one of my school assignments we had to implement and test a Binary Tree in Java.
+This is my result.